 Pie pans are round and shallow with sloped or angled sides, which help to hold a pie’s shape along with its fillings.
 The edges are often fluted, allowing bakers to easily create pie crusts with scalloped edges.
 Pie pans come in all materials – metal, glass, and ceramic (although the latter aren’t used in the commercial kitchen).

-When baking, it’s essential to use the pan size specified by a recipe to achieve optimal results.
-Using the right size baking pan is important, because baking times are designed for a specific batter thickness.
+Since baking, unlike cooking, is really a science, not only is it essential to using the exact ingredient amounts, follow the exact directions and use the right type of baking pan, it is also essential to use the correct pan size to achieve optimal results.
+The right size baking pan is important because baking times are designed for a specific batter thickness.
 If a recipe is meant for a 10-inch pan and you pour the whole batter into an 8-inch pan, it will be much thicker and the middle won’t get done before the top burns.

 That said, if you must convert from the specified pans to pans that are readily available in your kitchen, it is possible (though not ideal):